CUBRID/cubrid-manual/en/sql/transaction.rst

     This lock is obtained before the read operation is executed on the object.

     It can be obtained by multiple transactions for the same object.
-Transaction T1 obtains the shared lock first before it performs the read operation on a certain object X, and releases it immediately after it completes the operation even before transaction T1 is committed.
-Here, transaction T2 and T3 can perform the read operation on  X concurrently, but not the update operation.
+Transaction T1 obtains the shared lock first before it performs the read operation on a certain object, and releases it immediately after it completes the operation even before transaction T1 is committed.
+At this time, transaction T2 and T3 can perform the read operation on the object concurrently, but not the update operation.

+    .. note:: If an isolation level is REPEATABLE READ(2), it keeps shared locks until a transaction T1 is committed.

 *   **Exclusive lock (exclusive lock, X_LOCK)**